Diplomatiq/resily/README.md

 After installation, you can import policies and other helper classes into your project, then wrap your code into one or more policies.

 Every policy extends the abstract `Policy` class, which has an `execute` method.
-Your code wrapped into the policy gets executed when you invoke `execute`.
-The `execute` method is asynchronous, so it returns a `Promise` resolving with the return value of the executed method.
+Your code wrapped into a policy gets executed when you invoke `execute`.
+The `execute` method is asynchronous, so it returns a `Promise` resolving with the return value of the executed method (or rejecting with an exception thrown by the method).

 The wrapped method can be synchronous or asynchronous, it will be awaited in either case: